tettehnarh/azubi-cloud-engineering/project_2/README.md

 <!-- GETTING STARTED -->

-Getting Started
+## Getting Started

-1. Follow the steps in this url to create a DynamoDB Table via the AWS console:
+1. Follow the steps below to create a DynamoDB Table via the AWS console:

-   <a href="https://www.youtube.com/watch?v=dOTUl2mZNVQ">Create Amazon Dynamo Table</a>
+   1. Sign in to the AWS Management Console and navigate to the DynamoDB service.
+   2. Click on "Create table" button.
+   3. Provide a name for the table.
+   4. Define the primary key for the table.
+This can be a single attribute or a combination of attributes.
+   5. Specify any additional attributes you want to include in the table.
+   6. Configure the table's read and write capacity.
+You can choose to set this manually or use on-demand capacity.
+   7. Configure any optional settings, such as encryption, tags, and stream settings.
+   8. Click on "Create table" button.

+We used below parameters in creating our table

 Use below parameters:

    <ul>
    <li>Table Name: <i>GuestBook</i></li>
    <li>Partition key: <i>Email</i></li>